 Sobeys' private label brands consist of three tiers: Compliments, Sensations by Compliments and Signal.
-Compliments is positioned as the national brand equivalent, Sensations by Compliments is positioned as the affordable indulgence tier and Signal is focused on satisfying the requirements of more price conscious customers by offering an assortment of everyday basics from paper products to frozen food.
+Compliments is positioned as the national brand equivalent, Sensations by Compliments is positioned as the better tier of affordable indulgences and Signal is focused on satisfying the requirements of more price conscious customers by offering an assortment of everyday basics from paper products to frozen food.

-Compliments' sub-brands include Compliments Organics, Compliments Balance, Compliments Greencare, Compliments Gluten-Free, and Compliments Naturally Simple.
+Compliments' sub-brands include Compliments Organics, Compliments Balance, Compliments Greencare, Compliments Gluten-Free and Compliments Naturally Simple.
 These five sub-brands provide healthy and "better for you" alternatives for our customers.
-As of May 5, 2018, there were approximately 5,000 products in the private label portfolio with 10 percent falling into the "better for you" categories.
-As consumers increasingly look for healthier and more nutritious foods, the "better for you" portfolio of private label products will continue to grow in response to these changing trends and needs.
+As of May 4, 2019, there were approximately 3,500 products in the private label portfolio with 10% falling into the "better for you" categories.
+As consumers increasingly look for healthier foods and indulgent foods, the "better for you" portfolio and best tier of private label products will continue to grow in response to these changing trends and needs.